 What foods are high in CLA?

 While there are many isolated CLA supplements, there are also real food supplements that are naturally high in CLA, and also have lots of other beneficial nutrients.
 Walkabout Emu Oil is naturally high in CLA, but is also a good source of Vitamins K, A, D3, and E. This is a good way to get multiple benefits from your supplements.

 What else can “apple” body types do?

-Dr. Oz and Dr. Brock suggest eating dessert for breakfast.
+Dr. Brock suggests eating dessert for breakfast.
 This prevents cravings and overeating, and gives you plenty of time to burn off the calories throughout the day.
 Women who eat this way were found to lose 11 pounds in just three months.
 For apple shapes, it is important to balance protein and carbs.
 An ideal breakfast would be a bean, egg, and cheese burrito in a whole grain tortilla, with a cookie on the side.
 A turkey sandwich with avocado and olive oil, along with a dose of CLA, would make a great fat-burning lunch.
 Combine CLA with two cups of green tea a day for a “powerful one-two punch” to melt away more belly fat.

 “Box” body types

 Box shaped women are a combination of apple and pear shapes and tend to have little definition in their figure.
 This body type is associated with a high risk of several severe health problems.
-For these women, Dr. Oz and Dr. Brock recommended a daily multivitamin, which will increase metabolism and destroy fat cells.
+For these women, Dr. Brock recommended a daily multivitamin, which will increase metabolism and destroy fat cells.
 A study found that women who took multivitamins were thinner and lost more weight than those who did not take multivitamins.

 For all body shapes:

-Dr. Oz’s final recommendation was to brush your teeth after every meal.
+The final recommendation was to brush your teeth after every meal.
 A fresh, clean mouth sends a signal to the body to stop eating.
 This reduces snacking and helps women and men of all body shapes to shed more pounds.